|

 how decisions affect other decisions, than it has to do with numbers.

 allowed to do?
-Without this basic information, your board simply cannot govern
+This basic information will help your board govern more

 Balance